Ascending Passage .com HOME PAGE.

 merry noise of thin, bright music, backed by a clashing of barbaric

-cymbals, along the corridors of the past; this Queen who is shown upon
+cymbals, along the corridors of the past.
+This Queen who is shown upon

-Egyptian walls dressed as a man, who is said to have worn a beard, and
+Egyptian walls dressed as a man, and

 who sent to the land of Punt the famous expedition which covered her